 Geisel School of Medicine at Dartmouth is the 4th oldest medical school in the United States.
 After more than 220 years, this school, with over 300 students, remains a center of excellence for physician and medical scientist training.

-The Geisel School of Medicine and Dartmouth-Hitchcock Medical Center (DHMC), the sole academic medical center in this rural state and one of the few in northern New England, possess a character reflective of the region, a set of unique strengths, and the ability to influence health care in ways not always possible in other geographic settings.
+The Geisel School of Medicine and Dartmouth Hitchcock Medical Center, the sole academic medical center in this rural state and one of the few in northern New England, possess a character reflective of the region, a set of unique strengths, and the ability to influence health care in ways not always possible in other geographic settings.

 The Hitchcock Clinic is a multi-specialty group practice.
 Formed originally by 5 doctors in Hanover in 1927, the clinic now includes a growing network of primary care and specialty physicians with more than 60 sites in New Hampshire and Vermont.
-Clinic physicians at DHMC in Lebanon, NH, constitute the major component of clinical faculty at the Geisel School of Medicine.
+Clinic physicians at Dartmouth Hitchcock Medical Center in Lebanon, New Hampshire, constitute the major component of clinical faculty at the Geisel School of Medicine.

-The Department of Obstetrics and Gynecology includes physicians and other healthcare providers at the DHMC campus in Lebanon and at Catholic Medical Center in Manchester, and Hitchcock clinic sites in Concord, Manchester, and Keene, NH.
+The Department of Obstetrics and Gynecology includes physicians and other healthcare providers at the Dartmouth Hitchcock Medical Center campus in Lebanon and at Catholic Medical Center in Manchester, and Hitchcock clinic sites in Concord, Manchester, and Keene, New Hampshire.
 Long before the current flurry of "buzzwords" and mandates, our department was a leader in developing collaborative models of practice.
 Physicians, nurse-midwives and nurse practitioners work side by side and enjoy mature, collegial relationships.